plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-3.md

 ## Login

-Log in with the provided details at <a href="https://agg.plantinformatics.io/login" target="_blank" rel="noopener noreferrer">https://agg.plantinformatics.io/login</a>:
+Log in at <a href="https://agg.plantinformatics.io/login" target="_blank" rel="noopener noreferrer">https://agg.plantinformatics.io/login</a> using the details below:

 Email Address (username)